 - Double boiler or metal container to put over a sauce pan

-- First, prepare the mold for your scented candles.
+- First, prepare the mold for making scented candles.
 You will need to cut a length of wick that is approximately double the length of the mold.
 Thread the wick through the hole in the mold, if you have a wicking needle you will find this easier, and then seal the hole with the mold seal.

 - Balance a cocktail stick or skewer on top of the mold and wrap the wick around it; this will help to keep the wick in a central position.